Maurice1969DB/commerce_adyen/README.md

 # commerce_adyen
+## Patches
-Patch for Commerce Adyen for Drupal 8 to include Adyen Drop-in
+1. Patch for Commerce Adyen for Drupal 8 to include Adyen Drop-in

 Adyen introduced Web Components and Dropin as a substitute for HPP redirects.
 Components (payment methods) are rendered on site.
 This creates a cleaner interface.
 This patch renders the components at the payment pane.